Tsukiyonocm/Math_program/README.md

 3. Adding user profiles?
 This would likely require some sort of database to be added (sql, postgres, nosql?).
 Would be great for learning purposes on my own at least.
 Towards the project, you could track your level over time and track the amount of tests you do and how many you get right.

-4. Choose the difficulty of the problem?
-For instance, at the beginning you have a choice between: 1, 10, 100, 1000.
-What this means is the numbers generated would be that deep.
-For example if you choose 10, this means the numbers could be generated up to 99, so double digits.
-100 would generate up to 999 and so on.

-5. Explaining the correct answer?
+4. Explaining the correct answer?
 This would likely be incredibly difficult to do simply because each problem would have somewhat unique answers and while it could be coded out, would be a bit boring and largely be very often similar answers in verbatim.
 Still, it could be of interest.

-6. Refining the file system so that the overall code will be more specialized and like code in its own file system.
+5. Refining the file system so that the overall code will be more specialized and like code in its own file system.

-7. Is it possible to host the program online in order for me to show others it?
+6. Is it possible to host the program online in order for me to show others it?

-8. Create a custom entry for the difficulty option screen.
+7. Create a custom entry for the difficulty option screen.
 This is because sometimes the students would be learning particular numbers.
 For instance, only learning the addition problems of numbers + 4, or the 5 times tables for instance.

-#### Next Project to work on:
-1. I believe I have some redundency in my code base currently.
-So I am going to be working on revamping it and see if I can minimize the work done so far to get it functioning with less overall code.

-2. Research OOP a bit as that might help control the functions for the math generation parts of the program.

 #### Function Description